 According to the NHS, older people, particularly older women, are more likely to be suffering from osteoporosis, a condition which results in the bones of the body being significantly weaker and therefore much more likely to fracture as the result of a fall.
 Not only is this the case, but it is also true that older people suffering from problems such as broken arms, legs and hips may suffer psychological problems when recovering from their injuries, feeling isolated, withdrawn and as though they have lost their independence.

-The statistics on hospital admissions in England collected by the Royal Society for the Prevention of Accidents only serve to underline the disproportionate impact which a seemingly simple trip or fall can have on an elderly person.
-The figures for 2016-17 show that, overall, there were 475,710 admissions to hospital following slips, trips and falls, an increase of almost 6% in three years.
-Of these admissions, elderly patients made up the vast majority, with 316,669 admissions for those aged over-65, an incredible 67% of the overall figure.
+The statistics on hospital admissions in England collected by the NHS only serve to underline the disproportionate impact which a seemingly simple trip or fall can have on an elderly person.
+The figures for 2019-20 show that, overall, there were 518,502 admissions to hospital following slips, trips and falls, an increase of almost 9% in three years.
+Of these admissions, elderly patients made up the vast majority, with 360,691 admissions for those aged over-65, an incredible 70% of the overall figure.

 Bearing all of this in mind, it seems only fair that an older person who falls because somebody else was negligent should be entitled to make a claim for fall injury compensation.
 Any money awarded will allow you to start putting your life back together and will also make sure that your financial situation is not made worse by a period of enforced recovery.
 This means that any and all expenses which are a direct result of the fall and injury will be reimbursed, and the compensation will also include a sum intended to represent the extent and severity of your injury.